godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 .. image:: img/project_manager.png

 To create a new project, click the "New Project" option.
-Choose and create a path for the project and specify the project name, or use the defualt one.
-You also choose the project renderer here.
-You can use OpenGL ES3.0 or OpenGL ES2.0.
+Choose and create a path for the project and specify the project name.

-The advantages and disadvantages of each are listed to help you choose, and you can find a complete list of differences here :ref:`doc_gles2_gles3_differences`.
-For this tutorial either is fine.
+You can also select the rendering backend at this stage (OpenGL ES 3.0 or OpenGL ES 2.0).
+The advantages and disadvantages of each are listed to help you choose, and you can refer to :ref:`doc_gles2_gles3_differences` for more details.
+Note that you can change the backend from the project settings if you change your mind later on.
+For this tutorial either backend is fine.

 .. image:: img/create_new_project.png